BobTheZombie/LPM.Org/README.md

 `.lpmbuild`, resolves meta-package dependencies through the same converter, and stages the results under `packages/<name>/<name>.lpmbuild` before writing the tarball.
 The optional `--workspace DIR` flag reuses a conversion cache so subsequent exports only download new packages.
+Targets prefixed with `repo:` (for example `repo:extra`) expand to every package listed in the upstream repository metadata.

 #### Symlink manifest digests